What is a Bug Out Bag (BOB)?

 - Flashlight.
 A good LED flashlight with an extra battery or two.
 We recommend either the tiny lightweight AAA Lumitop Worm or the larger super bright aTactical 18650 LED both are amazing.
 Having both in the car is a great idea, as you can pick and chose based on the situation.
 The flashlight could be for slowing down traffic, signaling for help, seeing in the woods, changing a tire, or just seeing under the car in the dark.
-The weight of an extra AAA battery or even 18650 is minimal, and you will be happy you have it if you are on foot over long distances.
+The weight of an extra AAA battery or 18650 battery is minimal, and you will be happy you have it if you are on foot over long distances.

 - Sharpie pen, you can write on nearly anything with it, so you can leave a note if you have to bug out on foot or leave notes in other locations.

 - Duct Tape.
 Either a roll of duct tape and/or the Reditape Pocket Duct Tape.
 This stuff is insanely useful.
 Patch a hole in your clothes.
 Seal a sucking chest wound, create a temporary split.
 Put a rear view mirror back on, tape a bumper on.
 It is magic.
 Have a full roll or two in your trunk, always.
 The pocket duct tape weighs less and is a better pick if you plan to have to walk long distance.

 - Knife.
 Spyderco knife or the Buck knife.
 Either one is good, high quality and sharp.
 You should have a survival knife in your car anyway, so grab it from your car.

 - Fire.
 BIC lighter or some other lightweight fire starter magnesium fire starting tool or matches are options.
 Fire is warmth, can sterilize water and can heat the knife so you can cauterize a wound.